 The Elementary Theory of the Category of Sets , or ETCS for short, is an axiomatic formulation of set theory in a category-theoretic spirit.
 As such, it is the prototypical structural set theory.
 Proposed shortly after ETCC in (Lawvere 65) it is also the paradigm for a categorical foundation of mathematics.1

-The idea is, first of all, that traditional mathematics naturally takes place “inside” such a topos, and second that this perspective generalizes beyond ETCS proper to toposes of variable and cohesive sets by varying the axioms much of mathematics may be done inside more general toposes: for instance omitting the well-pointedness and the axiom of choice but adding the Kock-Lawvere axiom gives a smooth topos inside which synthetic differential geometry takes place.
+The idea is, first of all, that much of traditional mathematics naturally takes place “inside” such a topos of constant sets, and second that this perspective generalizes beyond ETCS proper to toposes of variable and cohesive sets by varying the axioms: for instance omitting the well-pointedness and the axiom of choice but adding the Kock-Lawvere axiom gives a smooth topos inside which synthetic differential geometry takes place.

 The axioms of ETCS can be summed up in one sentence as:

 For more details see

-Todd Trimble has a series of expositional writings on ETCS which provide a very careful introduction and at the same time a wealth of useful details.
+Todd Trimble has a series of expository writings on ETCS which provide a very careful introduction and at the same time a wealth of useful details.

 An undergraduate set-theory textbook using it is